spree/spree-guides/content/developer/core/adjustments.md

 * `mandatory`: Indicates if this adjustment is mandatory.
 * `eligible`: Indicates if the adjustment is eligible for the thing it's adjusting.
 * `state`: Can either be `open`, `closed`, or `finalized`.
 Once it is in the `finalized` state, it cannot be changed.
+* `included`: Whether or not this adjustment affects the final price of the item it is applied to.
+Used only for tax adjustments which may themselves be included in the price.

 Along with these attributes, an adjustment links to three polymorphic objects: